matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 The component parts are as follows:

 scope
-  Either 'global' or 'device/<instance_handle>' to specify global rules or device rules for the given instance_handle. kind
+  Either 'global' or 'device/<profile_tag>' to specify global rules or device rules for the given profile_tag. kind
   The kind of rule, ie. 'override', 'underride', 'sender', 'room', 'content' or 'default'.